studersi/test-4/tutorial-6/README.md

 In the rule block starting at rule ID 10200, we examine the URL in detail.
 We establish three folders, where we allow access to static files: `/login/static/css/`, `/login/static/img/` and `/login/static/js/`.
 We do not want to micromanage the individual files retrieved from these folders, so we simply allow access to these folders.
 The rule ID 10250 is different.
 It defines the targets of the dynamic requests of the users.
 We construct a regular expression which allows exactly three URIs: `/login/displayLogin.do`, `/login/login.do` and `/login/logout.do`.
 Anything outside this list is going to be forbidden.

 But how is all this checked?
-After all, it's a complicated set of paths spread over several rules?
+After all, it's a complicated set of paths spread over several rules!
 The rules 10200, 10201, 10202 and 10250 check for the URI.
 If we have a match, we do not block, but we jump to the label `END_WHITELIST_URIBLOCK_login`.
 When we arrive at this label, we know that the URI is one of the predefined set: the request adheres to our rules.
 But if we pass 10250 and still no hit with the URI, then we know that the client looks like an offender and we can block it accordingly.
 This is performed in the fallback rule with ID 10299.
+Notice, how this is not a conditional _SecRule_, but a _SecAction_ which is the same thing, but without an operator and without a parameter.
+The actions are executed immediately with the goal to block the request.
 Here is a twist: if we block in this rule, we do not tell the client his request was forbidden (HTTP status 403, which would be the default for a _deny_).
 We return a HTTP status 404 instead and leave the client in the dark about the existence of our ruleset.

 Now it is time to look at parameters.
 There are query string parameters and POST parameters.
 We could look at them separately, but it is more convenient to treat them as one group.
 The POST parameters will only be available in the 2nd phase, so all the rules from here to the end of our whitelist will work in phase 2.